 ESXi 6.7 needs a boot device which is at least 1Gb in size.
 If you’re booting from USB stick, local disk, SAN or iSCSI LUN, you’ll need 2-5 Gb of space due to a VMFS volume and scratch partition (4Gb) on the boot device.

 While 1Gb is sufficient, VMware recommends using a 4Gb or larger devices due to coredump partition location.
-Best is 16Gb high-quality USB sticks so the extra
+Best is 16Gb high-quality USB sticks.

 For USB and SD the ESXi does not create the scratch partition automatically because those devices are IO sensible and can wreck faster than traditional storage.
 The ESXi installer tries to find a local disk and if a local disk is not found, the scratch partition is placed on the ramdisk.